Metasploit for Pentester: Migrate

 Introduction

-1. Stability: Exploits and Payloads that are providing the session tend to be unstable as compared to the basic process that has been developed for the target and is running on the target.
-Hence, migrating to those processes can serve to provide a more stable connection.
+- Stability: Exploits and Payloads that provide the session often remain unstable compared to basic processes developed for the target.
+Consequently, migrating to stable processes provides a more reliable connection.

-2. Cloaking: Antivirus Software or any other Defensive Software tends to scan and look for malicious files that might be running on the machine.
-Hence, Cloaking or Hiding our malicious process will avoid detection.
+- Cloaking: Antivirus Software or other Defensive Software often scans for malicious files.
+Therefore, Cloaking or Hiding the malicious process helps avoid detection.

-Now that we have a basic understanding of the migrate command and the locations or situations where migration can be used.
-To understand the various options that can be used with the migrate command, we can run migrate with the -h option and we will have the help section as shown in the image.
-We can see that we have the choice to provide the PID of the process that we want to migrate, -P option to provide the target PID, -N to provide the Name of the process, and -t to provide the timeout.
+Now that we have a basic understanding of the migrate command and the situations where migration proves useful, let’s explore the command options.
+To understand the various options, we can run migrate with the -h option and view the help section, as shown in the image.
+In the help menu, we find the choice to provide the PID of the process we want to migrate, use the -P

 migrate -h